-NH SBDC is committed to doing everything we can to help you navigate the challenges your business is facing to recover and reopen as a result of COVID-19.
+NH SBDC is committed to doing everything we can to help you navigate the challenges your business is facing to recover and be resilient throughout the pandemic.

 We continue to provide highly individualized advising and education to NH businesses at no cost.
 Our team of business advisors can help businesses incorporate relief measures, review options, and discuss concerns related to cash flow, staffing, marketing, accounting, supply chain interruptions, and more.